citylines/citylines/README.md

 Editor
 ![](https://cloud.githubusercontent.com/assets/6061036/25874827/c45b2120-34ea-11e7-8e8a-8e069d56c9a4.png)

-The repo includes the client (built with React JS) and the API (a Sinatra app).

 Development
 ===========

+This repo contains the client and the API, which are built with the following technologies:
+- Client: ReactJS + Mapbox GL's data-driven magic.
+- API: Sinatra + Postgres/Postgis

+In order to setup the development enviroment, the following steps are required.

 Database
 --------
 - Install Postgres 9.5